AlgebraicJulia/Semagrams.jl/README.md

 # Semagrams.jl

 A graphical editor for graph-like structures based on [Catlab](https://github.com/AlgebraicJulia/Catlab.jl).

-NOTE: currently most development happens in the `next` branch, which is a complete reimplementation and is currently pre-alpha (it also relies on changes to Catlab that have not finalized).
-For more information, see the webpage for the upcoming version: [https://algebraicjulia.github.io/Semagrams.jl/next/](https://algebraicjulia.github.io/Semagrams.jl/next/).
+Legacy version built with typescript is in the `legacy` branch, and will not receive updates; new version with scala is now in the `main` branch.

 ## Trailer: